 It is like he feels he has been given a second chance at life.

 When I ask about what the future holds this doesn’t concern him.
 Again he finds the Buddhist philosophy helpful.
 The Buddhist lifestyle is very much about living in the present moment and letting life unfold in front of you.
 “I feel there are these forces taking care of me.
 I am quite willing to say ‘let’s see what happens’”.
 He deliberately doesn’t have a plan and is fascinated to see what happens, who talks to him and who provides him with the things he needs, at the time he needs them.
 I worry about his glasses he wears, as reading is such a big part of his life.
 What will happen if his glasses break, or as his prescription changes.
 “It’s all for nature to sort out,” he laughs.

 Andy is very matter-of-fact about everything – about his mental health issues and his previous desire to end his life.
 I think this is because he is so settled and content with his new life.
 He sees himself in this new exciting chapter, free from the anxieties and depression that plagued him since he was 15.
-It is like he feels he has been given a second chance at life and he can’t believe his luck.
+It is like he feels he has been given a second chance at life.